Conditions of Financial Aid Offer

 Withdrawals and Repayment

 Students who formally or informally withdraw from all of their classes on or after the first day of the quarter and students who complete zero credits* may owe a repayment of all or a portion of the financial aid funds disbursed for the quarter.
 Repayments are computed in accordance with federal and state regulations and the college’s refund policy.
-If you stop attending class and /or attend classes but earn no credits, the financial aid office will assume that you unofficially withdrew.
-Any funds owed to the aid programs or the institution will need to be repaid before any consideration will be given to future aid, and future enrollment at the college.
+If you stop attending class and /or attend classes but earn no credits, the financial aid office must assume that you unofficially withdrew.
+Any funds owed to the aid programs or the institution need to be repaid before any consideration is given to future aid, and future enrollment at the college.
+See Withdrawing from Classes for more information.

-Withdrawal from all classes on or after the following dates will not require a financial aid repayment:
+Withdrawal from all classes on or after the following dates does not require a financial aid repayment:

 Summer Quarter 2023